Kakapo-Labs/AlphaLoader/README.md

 - **File Management:** It locates the appropriate BakkesMod data folders (`acplugin`) within your system's `APPDATA` or Steam library folders.
 - **Installation/Uninstallation:** It downloads the mod files (usually ZIP archives), extracts them, and places them in the correct texture directories.
 It also keeps track of installed mods to allow for easy removal.

-## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-## License

-Distributed under the MIT License.
-See `LICENSE` for more information.